rrousselGit/provider/README.md

 - simplified allocation/disposal of resources
 - lazy-loading
-- a largely reduced boilerplate over making a new class everytime
+- a largely reduced boilerplate over making a new class every time
 - devtools friendly
 - a common way to consume these [InheritedWidgets] (See [Provider.of]/[Consumer]/[Selector])
-- increased scalability for classes with a listening mecanism that grows exponentially in complexity (such as [ChangeNotifier], which is O(N²) for dispatching notifications).
+- increased scalability for classes with a listening mechanism that grows exponentially in complexity (such as [ChangeNotifier], which is O(N²) for dispatching notifications).

 To read more about `provider`, see its [documentation](https://pub.dev/documentation/provider/latest/).